djeada/Linux-Notes/notes/containers_and_docker.md

 ### Docker Volumes and Data Persistence

-Containers are **ephemeral** by design—when you remove a container, its writable layer is deleted.
+Containers are **ephemeral** by design, when you remove a container, its writable layer is deleted.
 For data that must persist, Docker provides volumes.

 ```
 +---------------------------------------------------+